javieitez/egainapi/README.md

 # eGain API toolset

 * uses promises for fetching the API calls
-* mergeCases - BETA - moves all open activities from source Case to destination Case
+* mergeCases - moves all open activities from source Case to destination Case
-* licenses - BETA - Retrieves license usage, can be used for Nagios Monitoring of license Usage
+* licenses - Retrieves license usage, can be used for Nagios Monitoring of license Usage
 * wipeAddress - BETA - search and wipe customer email addresses
 * maskActivity - BETA - masks credit card and other sensitive patterns